OpenTelemetry Observability v0.0.16

 Metrics Reference

-These metrics are emitted by the sidecar and track backup operations on each PostgreSQL instance:
+These metrics are emitted by the plugin sidecar and track backup operations on each PostgreSQL instance:

 Metric NameTypeUnitDescription